Cannabis Health & Safety

 Does cannabis consumption lead to other drug use?

-There is limited evidence that suggests cannabis use is likely to precede the use of other legal and illicit substances and the development of addiction to other substances.
-The majority of people who consume cannabis do not go on to use other harder substances, such as stimulants or opioids. -
+There is limited evidence that suggests cannabis consumption is a “gateway drug,” likely to precede the use of other legal and illegal substances and the development of addiction to other substances.
+The majority of people who consume cannabis do not go on to use other substances, such as stimulants or opioids.

 Is it unhealthy to inhale cannabis smoke?

 Inhaling smoke of any kind can lead to lung damage and respiratory problems.
-Certain smoking practices such as deep-inhalation or holding one’s breath increases these risks.
-It is known that cannabis smoke contains chemicals and tar that are similar to tobacco smoke. -
+Certain smoking practices, such as deep inhalation or holding your breath, increase these risks.
+Cannabis smoke contains chemicals and tar that are similar to tobacco smoke.

 Is it possible to overdose on cannabis?